E-Theses Online Service

-E-Theses Online Service (EThOS) is a bibliographic database and union catalogue of electronic theses provided by the British Library, the National Library of the United Kingdom.
-As of February 2022 EThOS provides access to over 500,000 doctoral theses awarded by over 140 UK higher education institutions, with around 3000 new thesis records added every month.
+E-Theses Online Service (EThOS) was a bibliographic database and union catalogue of electronic theses provided by the British Library, the National Library of the United Kingdom.
+As of February 2022 EThOS provided access to over 500,000 doctoral theses awarded by over 140 UK higher education institutions, with around 3,000 new thesis records added every month until the British Library cyberattack forced the service to be temporarily taken offline.

 EThOS services

 EThOS records thesis data and metadata which can then be searched with basic and advanced search terms.

 Data recorded in EThOS

 Theses indexed by EThOS have a minimum of a thesis title, author, awarding body and date.
 Optional additional metadata may be included such as the thesis abstract, doctoral advisor, sponsor, cross links to other databases and the full text of the thesis itself.